mcbuddy/testivai-visual-regression/PUBLISHING.md

-# Publishing TestiVAI Visual Regression
+# Publishing testivAI Visual Regression

-This document explains how to publish the TestiVAI Visual Regression package to npm and how to use it as a Node.js library.
+This document explains how to publish the testivAI Visual Regression package to npm and how to use it as a Node.js library.

 ## Preparing for Publishing